web-codegrammer/Project_Goalsetter-MERN-App/readme.md

 # Goalsetter MERN app

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This is the goalsetter MERN App in which User Can:
+- Register and make their account
+- After Registering Login into their respective account
+-  Set their Goals

 ## Usage

 Rename the .envexample to .env and add your MONGO_URI

-### Install dependencies
+### Install node dependencies

 ```
 # Backend deps